Hendrix-CS/csci151/labs/tic-tac-toe.md

 ## Step 5 - resizing

+As we add more items to our Map, the efficiency will degrade.
+We need to revise the `put` method to account for this.

-When the load factor of the `HashTable`, determined by the size of the `HashTable` divided by the capacity of the array, exceeds 0.75, the `put` method should double the side of the array and reput all the entries into the new array.
+When the load factor of the `HashTable`, determined by the size of the `HashTable` divided by the capacity of the array, exceeds 0.75, the `put` method should double the side of the array.

+Once the array is doubled, 'reput' all the entries into the new array (you will need to `index()` them again since the length of the array has changed).

 A successful solution will pass `testCapacityIncrease`.